UFWebApps/Bootcamp4_2019/Readme.md

 ### Setup
-*Note: This is a big assignment, start early and work on getting simple things working first. **Remember the Baby Name App tutorial listed in the React section, provides a video tutorial walkthrough of many of the feaures you will be completing for this project.**
+*Note: This is a big assignment, start early and work on getting simple things working first. **Remember the Baby Name App tutorial listed in the React section, provides a video tutorial walkthrough of many of the features you will be completing for this project.**

 1. Install Bootstrap 4, [there are 3  ways](https://getbootstrap.com/docs/4.3/getting-started/download/):
    (1) npm install bootstrap (or yarn add bootstrap) - *Recommended*